for Veterans and the Public

 Accepted - You have met all of the medical, psychological and social criteria and are ready to be placed on a waiting list when any pending tests are completed.

 If you are accepted for transplantation, your name is placed on the waiting list, according to blood type.
 It is hard to say how long you will have to wait for a transplant once you are on the list.
-It could be 5 hours to 5 years.
-The US national average waiting time for liver transplantation has increased steadily each year, rising from approximately one month in 1988 to more than a year in 1999.
+It could be anywhere from 5 hours to 5 years.
+The US national wait times for liver transplantation have decreased in recent years.

 How do transplant centers decide who gets transplanted first?

 In the United States, the federal government is responsible for regulating the listing of patients and the allocation of organs.
 The method for determining this is complicated.
 As part of this process, the Organ Procurement and Transplant Network (OPTN), administered by a non-profit organization, the United Network for Organ Sharing (UNOS), has developed a system for determining which patients waiting for liver transplant should have priority.
-This system, called the MELD Score (Model for End Stage Liver Disease), is based on statistical formulas that predict which individuals are most likely to die over the next 3 months from their liver disease.
-The number is calculated by a formula using three lab tests (bilirubin, International Normalized Ratio (INR), and creatinine) that are routinely checked each time you see your provider for follow-up.
+This system, called the MELD-Na Score (Model for End Stage Liver Disease Sodium Score), is based on statistical formulas that predict which individuals are most likely to die over the next 3 months from their liver disease.
+The number is calculated by a formula using four lab tests (bilirubin, International Normalized Ratio (INR), creatinine, and sodium) that are routinely checked each time you see your provider for follow-up.
 These labs tell us how your diseased liver is doing.
-The MELD usually varies with each lab draw.
+The MELD-Na usually varies with each lab draw.
 Lab work needs to be drawn every three months and sometimes more frequently depending upon how sick you are from liver disease.
-Generally those with the sickest livers (highest MELD scores) will be prioritized.
+Generally those with the sickest livers (highest MELD-Na scores) will be prioritized.
 Patients with liver cancers who meet transplant criteria also receive higher priority.

 Your Waiting Time